Cadet Andrez Anderson knows how to ‘finish strong’

 “Life had beat me down,” said now-Sgt.
 Anderson, reflecting on his decision to sign up for the military in September 2015.
 “I was so ready for it.
 I wanted structure.”

-Fort Bragg leads to enrollment at FSU
+Fort Liberty leads to enrollment at FSU

 In fact, as soon as he landed in Fort Jackson, S.C., for basic training, he knew he had found his niche.
-Later, when he was stationed at Fort Bragg, N.C., he discovered FSU nearby.
+Later, when he was stationed at Fort Liberty, N.C., he discovered FSU nearby.

 In 2021, he applied for and was accepted into FSU’s program to train aspiring military officers.
 “It’s very competitive,” Cadet Anderson said, adding that he is up for all challenges.
 “We cover a lot about field tactics, war tactics, land navigation and leadership.
 You learn a lot about prioritizing your work and time, the importance of appearance, and public speaking.”